-The forex supply and demand zone are used for the exact entry point with a tight stop loss.
+The supply and demand zones in forex are used for the exact entry point with a tight stop loss.
 Price moves from one zone to another zone.
 I don’t use supply and demand to find take profit level.
 Here I will explain a simple trend line breakout system with supply and demand zone.
 This is just to show you how it will work.
 Any strategy with the supply and demand zone technique will improve your method a lot.

 There is a good trendline drawn in the image below.
 After the breakout of the trend line, the price gave a pullback to the demand zone to fill the unfilled orders and start a new impulsive move.
 Big moves show the direction of market makers and big banks.

 Four things to remember while looking for a supply or demand zone

 - Time spent by price in base zone

 - Number of base candles